Skip to Main Content

 You can request a waiver if you can show that:

-• The overpayment was not their fault, and
+• The overpayment was not your fault, and

-• They cannot afford to pay it back.
+• You cannot afford to pay it back.

 SSA calls this a Request for Waiver.
 The form you need is Form SSA-632-BK, Request for Waiver of Overpayment Recovery (PDF).
 When deciding fault, SSA must consider the recipient’s disability, age, education level, and ability to understand and follow SSA rules.
 Give SSA proof of any barriers when filing the waiver request.